ad-astra-via/cloudflare-docs/content/zaraz/web-api/ecommerce.md

 To start using `zaraz.ecommerce()`, you first need to enable it in your Zaraz account and on the tool you plan to send e-commerce data to.
 Then, add `zaraz.ecommerce()` to the `<body>` element of your website.

 Right now, Zaraz is compatible with Google Analytics 3 (Universal Analytics), Google Analytics 4, Bing and Facebook Pixel.
+When using `zaraz.ecommerce()` you don't need to build triggers and match them with actions, instead, Zaraz will automatically send all of the reserved ecommerce events to the tools.

 ## Enable e-commerce tracking